meditationstuff/protocol_1/index.md

 [p11 gloss: "Stop meditating."]

 Gently stop(/&#8203;block/&#8203;prevent) meditating, completely, either immediately, if you can, or durationally incline towards this (if it seems good enough, safe enough, etc., to do this).
-And, see what spontaneously, ongoingly remains, even so.
+And/&#8203;or/&#8203;rather, continuously "don't meditate."
+And, then, see what spontaneously, ongoingly remains, even so.
 That is, see how/if meditation (or anything) continues, if/&#8203;when you've completely stopped meditating, any/&#8203;all of which might be good or beyond goodness.

 [<a href="#109ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]